 The purchase price paid for each acquisition has been allocated to the fair value of the assets acquired and liabilities assumed.
-During fiscal 2014, Cintas acquired three First Aid, Safety and Fire Protection Services operating segment businesses and three Document Management Services operating segment businesses.
-During fiscal 2013, Cintas acquired three First Aid, Safety and Fire Protection Services operating segment businesses and twelve Document Management Services operating segment businesses and twelve Document Management Services operating segment businesses.
+During fiscal 2015, Cintas acquired one Rental Uniforms and Ancillary Products operating segment business and eleven First Aid, Safety and Fire Protection Services operating segment businesses.
+During fiscal 2014, Cintas acquired three First Aid, Safety and Fire Protection Services operating segment businesses and three businesses in the former Document Management Services operating segment.